edgarpf/aws-csaa-tips/README.md

 - For multiple SSL certificates create multiple ELB instances.

 - You can enable ELB Pre-Warm if you know your traffic will increase abruptly.
 You need to conctact AWS.

+-  To implement the stick session feature, you need to have 2 things:

+   * An HTTP/HTTPS load balancer.
+   * At least one healthy instance in each Availability Zone.

 ## AS (Auto Scaling)